greg-raven/grus/_posts/2019-10-30-stop-pelosi-from-legitimizing-her-sham-impeachment-witch-hunt.md

 - government
 ---

-I've learned that Nancy Pelosi and more radical elements of the Democratic Party in Congress have officially launched impeachment proceedings against President Trump.
+I've learned that Nancy Pelosi and more radical elements of the Democratic Party in Congress have officially launched impeachment proceedings against President Donald J. Trump.

 As a FreedomWorks activist, I urge you to ignore the unhinged propaganda from the Left, listen to the American people, and OPPOSE this impeachment crusade.